kaiogama18/100DaysOfGatsby/README.md

 ## 🚀 Challenge 2: Proof of Concept

+## 🚀 Challenge 4: Shopify Store

-    -The store should live under a new “/shop” route on the site -Sign up for a Shopify Developer account to receive a free API key -Use the new BETA source integration plugin for Shopify that Gatsby launched at their conference, gatsby-source-shopify-experimental
+   - The store should live under a new “/shop” route on the site

+   - Sign up for a Shopify Developer account to receive a free API key

+   - Use the new BETA source integration plugin for Shopify that Gatsby launched at their conference, gatsby-source-shopify-experimental

-    -Follow the step-by-step instructions in that plugin’s README.
+   - Follow the step-by-step instructions in that plugin’s README.

    - Create a landing page, and pages for two products – a shirt and a hat